HV0rtex/EasyGUI/README.md

 myButton.addOnClickAction ( action );       // <-- action is a void function with no params
 ```

 This way, you don't need to worry wether the button text will fit.
-If the text fits inside the button borders,
-it will be automatically centered, otherwise the text / shape will be readjusted accordingly.
+If the text fits inside the button borders, it will be automatically centered, otherwise the text / shape will be readjusted accordingly.
+For further information, please refer to our [User Manual](https://github.com/HV0rtex/EasyGUI/docs/userManual.pdf).

 ## What is provided

-In every realease, you will have provided both static and dynamic libraries to suit your prefered way of
-linkage, the API headers as well as a demo project.
+In every realease, you will have provided both static and dynamic libraries to suit your prefered way of linkage, the API headers as well as a demo project.

 ## Prerequisites